 - 8.1 All marks that are presented to an Assessment Board/examiner must be on an agreed scale (Pass, Merit or Distinction or a numerical mark of 0 -100, using whole numbers only).
 Normal practice is, where the final mark is not a whole number, for the mark to be rounded to the nearest whole number, with 0.5 of a mark rounded up. - 8.2 Criteria for the award of these marks will be defined during the programme/module development processes and in line with the awarding body's regulations.
 Assessment criteria will be defined either at programme, module or element level and must be published in the programme/module handbook. - 8.3 The marking of any assessment must be on academic merit alone.
-Mitigating circumstances affecting the assessment should be dealt with according to the HE Policy on Assessment Extensions and Mitigating Circumstances, where applicable. - 8.4 All assessments submitted late should be marked according to the HE Late Submission of Assessment Policy and where applicable in line with the relevant university partners' policies on late submission. - 8.5 If an assessment offence is suspected during marking, the matter should be dealt with according to the HE Academic Integrity Policy. - 8.6 For Pearson Higher Nationals, where written evidence is required, a word count may be included to direct the student about the volume of evidence required.
+Mitigating circumstances affecting the assessment should be dealt with according to the HE Policy on Assessment Extensions and Mitigating Circumstances, where applicable. - 8.4 All assessments submitted late should be marked according to the HE Late Submission of Assessment Policy and where applicable in line with the relevant university partners' policies on late submission. - 8.5 Where staff suspect plagiarism, collusion or fabrication of data in a student's work, or in cases where concerns or suspicions arise regarding the use of Artificial Intelligence (AI) in summative assessments immediate steps will be taken following the College's HE Academic Integrity Policy. - 8.6 For Pearson Higher Nationals, where written evidence is required, a word count may be included to direct the student about the volume of evidence required.
 Students cannot be downgraded if they do not achieve or exceed the word count.
 Their performance in the assignment is based on achievement of the relevant learning outcomes, assessment criteria and grade descriptors1.